phpDocumentor/phpDocumentor/docs/PSR.md

 4. Basic principles
 -------------------

-* A PHPDoc MUST always be contained in a "DocComment", the combination of these two is called a "DocBlock".
+* A PHPDoc MUST always be contained in a "DocComment"; the combination of these two is called a "DocBlock".

 * A DocBlock MUST precede a "Structural element" or be placed at the top of a